bloominstituteoftechnology/node-db1-guided-solution/README.md

 ## Introduce Knex
 [Load docs in the browser](https://knexjs.org).
 Browse Query Builder sections the docs, showing we can build SQL statements with JS

-1. Open `posts/post-model.js`.
-Explain that we will use knex to build database helper methods.
-Also explain that `model` often refers to such a file that interfaces with the db for a single resource.

-3. Use `yarn` or `npm` to add the `knex` and `sqlite3` libraries.
+1. Use `yarn` or `npm` to add the `knex` and `sqlite3` libraries.
 We will discuss why `sqlite3` is necessary in the next lesson.

-4. Create the `data/db-config.js` file and setup knex.
+2. Create the `data/db-config.js` file and setup knex.
 Briefly mention that the `config` object is used to tell `knex` how to access the db.
 This will also be discussed more in the following lesson.

 ```js
 const knex = require('knex');